JasonMan34/bull-board-yarn-dep-bug/README.md

 # bull-board-issue-repro

-1. Run `yarn start` to see that yarn refuses to execute the program
+1. Run `yarn workspace a start` to see that yarn refuses to execute the program
-2. Run `yarn add @bull-board/ui` - Then `yarn start` will work, because `@bull-board/ui` is no longer ambiguous (Only one possible listed dependency)
+2. Run `yarn add @bull-board/ui`, then `yarn workspace a start` will still fail, because workspace hoisting leads to strict dependency checks